mrciolino/wiki-backup/timeline.md

 - Spoops uses his Ring of Magnificent size to grow to maximum size, then he attacks the terrasques.
 - Bazzdos captures and tames the robot terrasque.
 - Bazzdos uses his ring of enlightenment to cast awaken on the Mecha-Terrasque.
+- The party seeks out Hephaestus in Olympus.
+- Breezy-E gets really into some wine while in Olympus.
+- Spoops' immovable rod is destroyed when he uses it to keep the revolving door to Hephaestus' forge open to allow he and Os to pass.
+- Hephaestus, having a shared hatred for Zeus, agrees to allow Bazzdos to make a pact with him.
 - [The Great Sins of Spoops](/Events/the-great-sins-of-spoops)
 - [Building The Great Port of Wegate](/Events/building-the-great-port-of-wegate)
 - [Selune's Gathering](/Events/selunes-gathering)